Joe Gatto

-Joseph Anthony Gatto Jr. (born June 5, 1976) is an American improvisational comedian, actor, and producer from the New York City borough of Staten Island.
-He was a member of the Tenderloins, a comedy troupe consisting of Sal Vulcano, James Murray, and Brian Quinn.
-Along with the other members of the Tenderloins, he starred in the television series Impractical Jokers, which first aired on December 15, 2011, on TruTV.
+Joseph Gatto (born June 5, 1976) is an American improvisational comedian, actor, and producer from the New York City borough of Staten Island.
+He is a former member of the Tenderloins, a comedy troupe consisting of Sal Vulcano, James Murray, and Brian Quinn.
+Along with the other members of the Tenderloins, he starred in the television series Impractical Jokers, which first aired in 2011, on TruTV.

 Early life

-Gatto was born in Staten Island and is of Italian descent.
+Joseph Gatto was born on June 5, 1976 in Staten Island and is of Italian descent.
 Gatto attended Monsignor Farrell High School.
 Along with Murray, Vulcano, and Quinn, he was a member of his high school's Improvisation Club.
 He studied at LIU Post, where he received a degree in accounting.
-Gatto's father died in 1995 from pancreatic cancer.
-In the past, his father's death had been popularly attributed to alcoholism, though Gatto later pronounced this claim false.
+Gatto's father died in September 1995 from pancreatic cancer.

 Career

 Early career

-After being apart for years, Murray, Gatto, and Vulcano reunited after graduating from college and began practicing improvisation at Gatto's house, going on to tour as an improv and sketch comedy troupe in 1998, calling themselves the Tenderloins.
+After being apart for four years, Murray, Gatto, and Vulcano reunited after graduating from college and began practicing improvisation at Gatto's house, going on to tour as an improv and sketch comedy troupe in 1998, calling themselves the Tenderloins.

 The Tenderloins began producing comedy sketches together, posting them on YouTube, Myspace, and Metacafe, accumulating millions of views online.
 In 2007, the troupe won the $100,000 grand prize in the NBC It's Your Show competition for the sketch "Time Thugs".

 Impractical Jokers and other television shows

-Impractical Jokers premiered on December 15, 2011 on TruTV.
+Impractical Jokers premiered on December 15, 2011, on TruTV.
 The first season was watched by over 32 million viewers.
-The show quickly became the most popular series on TruTV and has boosted Gatto into the public eye.
+The series quickly became the most popular program on TruTV and boosted Gatto into the public eye.

-In 2019, Gatto, along with the other members of the Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".
+In October 2019, Gatto, along with the other members of the Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".

-Impractical Jokers: The Movie was released on February 21, 2020.
+In 2020, Impractical Jokers: The Movie was released on February 21.

-On December 31, 2021, Gatto announced he was stepping away from Impractical Jokers and the Tenderloins to focus more on co-parenting his children, after a split with his wife.
+On December 31, 2021, Gatto announced he was stepping away from Impractical Jokers and the Tenderloins on good terms to focus more on co-parenting his children, after a then-split with his wife.
+He stated: "However, due to some issues in my personal life, I have to step away.
+Bessy and I have decided to amicably part ways, so now I need to focus on being the best father and co-parent to our two incredible kids."
+The couple reconciled in September 2023.

+In 2023, Gatto made a guest appearance at an Impractical Jokers performance in Boston, Massachusetts.
+On August 25, 2024, the Impractical Jokers wrapped up a two-year long tour in Hanover, Maryland at Live!
+Casino & Hotel while Gatto made a surprise appearance towards the end of the show.

 The Tenderloins Podcast

-The Tenderloins began hosting a podcast in April 2012.
+The Tenderloins hosted a podcast from April 2012 to 2013.
 It is available on their official website and on iTunes.